 FOR WHEN YOU OR YOUR MATES NEED AN EXTRA HAND

 One Eighty does not provide crisis intervention or counselling.
-However, below are a list of services that can provide help.
+However, below are a list of services that can provide help and information.
 If you or someone you know know are in an emergency, or at immediate risk of harm to yourself or others, please contact emergency services on 000.

 A 24/7 free telephone counselling service for all ages